No tents, no aid, nothing: Why Syrians feel forgotten

 The earthquake, untroubled by international borders, has brought havoc to both countries.
 But the international relief effort has been thwarted by checkpoints.
 In southern Turkey, thousands of rescue workers with heavy lifting gear, paramedics and sniffer dogs have jammed the streets, and are still working to find survivors.
 In this part of opposition-held north-west Syria, none of this is going on.

-I had just crossed the border for four days in the city of Antakya, Turkey, where the aid response is a cacophony – ambulance sirens blaring all night long, and dozens of earth movers roar and rip apart concrete 24 hours a day.
+I had just crossed the border from four days in the city of Antakya, Turkey, where the aid response is a cacophony – ambulance sirens blare all night long, dozens of earth movers roar and rip apart concrete 24 hours a day.
 Among the olive groves in the village of Bsania, in Syria’s Idlib province, there’s mostly silence.

 In the dark, he and his wife clung to olive trees as aftershocks rocked the hillside.